HongweiHou/TENN/README.md

 - A multidimensional equivariant network
 - A multidimensional invariant module

-This scheduling network maps CSI to scheduling indicators.
+Under the data-driven approach, the network maps the CSI to the optimal user scheduling indicator, solving the user scheduling optimization problem in MU-MIMO systems.

 <br>
 <br>